Demi Lovato: 2011–2012: Unbroken and The X Factor

 In May, Lovato became a judge and mentor for the second season of the U.S. version of The X Factor, with a reported salary of one million dollars.
 Joining Britney Spears, Simon Cowell, and L.A.
 Reid, it was speculated that she was chosen to attract a younger audience.
-Mentoring the Young Adults category, her final act (CeCe Frey) finished sixth.
+Mentoring the Young Adults category, her final act (CeCe Frey) becoming the ninth contestant eliminated.
 At the Minnesota State Fair in August, Lovato announced that after a pre-show performance at the 2012 MTV Video Music Awards she would release a single by December.
 On December 24, she released a video on her YouTube account of herself singing "Angels Among Us" dedicated to the victims of the Sandy Hook Elementary School shooting.
 In March, she was confirmed as returning for The X Factor's third season, with her salary reportedly doubling.

 2013–2014: Demi and Glee

 Lovato's fourth studio album, Demi, was released on May 14, 2013.
 The album features influences of synthpop and bubblegum pop and was met with generally positive reviews from music critics.
 Although Jon Carmichael of The New York Times found Lovato's transition fun, according to Entertainment Weekly it signified a less mature image.
 The album debuted at number three in the US, with first-week sales of 110,000 copies, the best-selling debut week of Lovato's discography.
 It was also successful internationally, charting in the top ten in New Zealand, Spain and the UK.
 The album has been certified Gold in the US.

 The lead single from Demi, "Heart Attack", was released on February 25, and debuted at number 12 in the US, with first-week sales of 215,000 copies, the highest first week sales of Lovato's discography.
 The song peaked at number ten (Lovato's third top ten entry in the US), and was also successful in the UK, Australia, and Europe.
 The second single, "Made in the USA" peaked at number 80 in the US.
 The third and fourth singles from Demi, "Neon Lights" and "Really Don't Care", both peaked in the top forty of the US, and at number one in the country's Dance Club Songs chart.
 She was also certified Platinum in the US.

 Lovato later released a deluxe version of Demi, which included seven new tracks, consisting of four live performances and three studio recordings.
 One of these songs was "Up", a collaboration with Olly Murs for his fourth studio album Never Been Better.
 Lovato contributed to The Mortal Instruments: City of Bones soundtrack album with "Heart by Heart".